History of Afghanistan: Alchon Huns

-The Hephthalites (or Ephthalites), also known as the White Huns and one of the four Huna people in Afghanistan, were a nomadic confederation in Central Asia during the late antiquity period.
-The White Huns established themselves in modern-day Afghanistan by the first half of the 5th century.
-Led by the Hun military leader Toramana, they overran the northern region of Pakistan and North India.
-Toramana's son Mihirakula, a Saivite Hindu, moved up to near Pataliputra to the east and Gwalior to central India.
-Hiuen Tsiang narrates Mihirakula's merciless persecution of Buddhists and destruction of monasteries, though the description is disputed as far as the authenticity is concerned.
-The Huns were defeated by the Indian kings Yasodharman of Malwa and Narasimhagupta in the 6th century.
+The Alchon Huns (Alchono in Bactrian) were one of the four Huna people that ruled in Afghanistan.
+A group of Central Asian tribes, they rose to power around 400 CE.
+The first major ruler was Khingila, who emerged and took control of the routes across the Hindu Kush from the Kidarites.
+Coins of the Alchons rulers Khingila and Mehama were found at the Buddhist monastery of Mes Aynak, southeast of Kabul, confirming the Alchon presence in this area around 450–500 CE.
+Alchon ruler Toramana later overran the northern region of Pakistan and Northern India, and successfully occupied areas as far as Eran and greatly weakened the Gupta Empire.
+Mihirakula, the son of Toramana, a Saivite Hindu, then ruled from his capital of Sagala in modern Pakistan.
+Ancient Buddhist writers describe Mihirakula's merciless persecution of Buddhists and destruction of monasteries, though the description is disputed as far as the authenticity is concerned.
+The Huns were finally defeated by the Indian kings Yashodharman of Malwa and Narasimhagupta in the 6th century.
 Some of them were driven out of India and others were assimilated in the Indian society.